PART 1 - THE SACRED PARTS OF MY SOUL

 At this point, I had no idea how my life would unfold over the next 40 years.

-UNTIL, at the age of 50, I received a massive blow.
+UNTIL… at the age of 50, I received a massive blow.
 Completely unexpected, I was to suffer the greatest sorrow of all, and it almost took my life, my hope, my joy, even my faith, away forever.
-All the sorrows I had suffered up until now didn’t compare, or prepare me, for the excruciating pain and shock I would be forced to endure.
+All the sorrows I had suffered up until now didn’t compare or prepare me for the excruciating pain and shock I would be forced to endure.

-But for now, let’s move on to unravel what “religious trauma”
+But for now, let’s move on to unravel what “religious trauma” is and what must take place to heal from it.

 KEY CHAPTER TAKEAWAY #1